Skip to main content

 You will also need to update this token every time the logged in user changes in your app, so the Atomic Platform knows who to send notifications to.

-Retrieving card count (iOS only)
+Observing card count

 It is recommended that you use user metrics to retrieve the card count instead.
 See the next section for more information.